 Want to get the most out of your trusty Mac?
-If so, you should look beyond the pre-installed stock apps and the top charts on the App Store.
+If this is the case, you should explore beyond the pre-installed stock programs and software like Xactimate in order to estimate the top charts on the App Store.

 For most longtime Mac users, this is not an issue.
 The best workflow, productivity, and customization software products have been around for years.
 If you don’t have much experience with a Mac, though, you may not know what to look for.

 To get you up to speed, we’ve created a list of 10 Mac applications worth trying.
 This isn’t a definitive list, but it’ll help you tune your Mac to your liking.

 1. Bartender 3